PCM-M46-CodeNation/W08-Sequelise-ORM/docs/README.md

 Create a Sequelize application that connects to a Clever Cloud database

 ### Requirements:
- - [ ] Create both a Books and an Author model and the following routes/controllers.
+ - [x] Create both a Books and an Author model and the following routes/controllers.
- - [ ] Use design docs for endpoints/data formatting.
+ - [x] Use design docs for endpoints/data formatting.
- - [ ] Test all routes with Thunder Client
+ - [x] Test all routes with Thunder Client
  - [x] Create an association between Books and Author, where:
    - [x] Author has many Book
    - [x] Book belongs to Author

  **Book Routes**
- - [ ] POST - adds a book to the DB
+ - [x] POST - adds a book to the DB
- - [ ] GET - gets all books
+ - [x] GET - gets all books
- - [ ] GET - gets a book by author
+ - [x] GET - gets a book by title
- - [ ] PUT - dynamically updates a book on title
+ - [x] PUT - dynamically updates a book on title
- - [ ] DELETE - deletes a single book by title
+ - [x] DELETE - deletes a single book by title
- - [ ] DELETE - deletes all books
+ - [x] DELETE - deletes all books

  **Author Routes**
- - [ ] POST - adds an author to the DB
+ - [x] POST - adds an author to the DB
- - [ ] GET - gets a single author by author name and retrieves associated books
+ - [x] GET - gets a single author by author name and retrieves associated books

 ### Stretch Goals:
  - [x] Create an association between Books and Author, where: